ENBANATHANV/creating-a-backdoor-with-SET/README.md

 (or the corresponding menu number shown)

 Explanation:
-Starts the credential harvester module.

-Purpose:
-Creates a simulated login page to demonstrate how credential phishing works during awareness training or lab exercises.
+Executing this selection starts the credential harvester module, which creates a simulated login page to demonstrate exactly how credential phishing works during awareness training or authorized lab exercises.
+Functionally, the module hosts a fake login page that mimics a legitimate portal, collects any submitted form data when a user attempts to log in, and securely logs these test submissions locally for analysis and training metrics.

-Function:

-Hosts a fake login page
-Collects submitted form data
-Logs test submissions locally

 It shows the following screen in which the ip address of the attacker need to be given which is the default value:
 ## OUTPUT